-- During the months of April Mid-July 2016, there will be a PCSD online registration opportunity for high school courses. - Senate Bill 289 allows Georgia districts to provide students in grades 3 through 12 the option of taking an online course should you choose that option. - Counselors have the online course information for high school courses.
-The district resource for new credit courses is called fuelEd.
+- During the months of April Mid-July 2018, there will be a PCSD online registration opportunity for high school courses. - Senate Bill 289 allows Georgia districts to provide students in grades 3 through 12 the option of taking an online course should you choose that option. - Counselors have the online course information for high school courses.
+The district resource for new credit courses is called Canvas for next school year.